BennyEisner/test-results/memory-bank/activeContext.md

 # Active Context

-## Current Focus: Authentication Flow Enhancement
+## Current Focus: Analytical Dashboard Implementation

-The immediate focus has shifted from component analysis to implementing improvements to the authentication flow and login page based on the comprehensive analysis completed.
-The goal is to create a more robust, user-friendly authentication experience with proper error handling and centralized redirection logic.
+The current focus is on the implementation of a new analytical, statistics-focused dashboard.
+This involves creating a cohesive visual system, developing reusable widget components, and ensuring a professional and data-centric user experience.

 ## Key Findings